-There’s something haunting about the beautiful call of a common loon.
+There’s something haunting about the beautiful call of common loons.
 This sound, however, nearly vanished from Northern Wisconsin as a result of mercury and lead poisoning and hunting, all of which devastated loon populations starting in the late 1800s.
-Since then the federal government has taken steps to bring these birds back from the brink and conservationists in Wisconsin are embarking on a new Foundation-funded project to make sure those measures are working today.
+Since then the federal government has taken steps to bring these birds back from the brink and conservationists in Wisconsin, with help from the Natural Resources Foundation, are conducting research to make sure those measures are working today.

-Starting in 2017, Appleton DNR Biologist Sean Strom and his team will monitor mercury levels in 50 Oneida and Vilas County lakes to assess the results of the reduced mercury emissions.
-They will capture loons in ten lakes each year and take blood and feather samples from adult and juvenile loons to assess mercury levels and compare their findings to past levels found in those same lakes.
-The project will revisit each lake every five years to observe the trend in mercury levels over time.
+In 2017, Appleton DNR Biologist Sean Strom and his team began monitoring mercury levels in 50 Oneida and Vilas County lakes to assess the results of the reduced mercury emissions.
+They capture loons in ten lakes each year and take blood and feather samples from adult and juvenile loons to assess mercury levels and compare their findings to past levels found in those same lakes.
+The project revisits each lake every five years to observe the trend in mercury levels over time.

 “This project will utilize common loons as an indicator of the efficacy of Wisconsin’s Mercury Emissions Rule by determining (over time) whether reduced emissions of Hg [mercury] are reflected in decreased Hg concentrations in common loons,” says Strom.

 The Natural Resources Foundation’s Bird Protection Fund provided around $10,000 to help the project.